-Here’s the deal: Daryl Hannah plays the mermaid who gets some legs so she can search for the man of her dreams she met
+Here’s the deal: Daryl Hannah plays the mermaid who gets some legs so she can search for the man of her dreams she met viagra for women online

 as a little girl mermaid (she chooses the name Madison from the Manhattan street sign).
 Hanks is the human guy, Allen, who falls in love with her.
 (He thinks the time they met was just a childhood dream.)
 All sorts of fish-out-of-water hijinks ensue, until Levy’s mad scientist sprays water on Madison in the middle of a crowded street.
 Then her legs turn into a big goldfish tail and Allen is understandably freaked out as some opportunistic Secret Service officers whisk her away.
 (Yeah, this all goes down at a presidential campaign dinner.
 See?
 Very grown-up.)

 It’s OK, though — love prevails and Allen rescues Madison from the big, bad government scientists.

 The trailer is pretty hokey, but you get the idea.
 The cast is fantastic, from Levy and Candy’s viagra canada comedic timing to the chemistry between Hannah and Hanks.
 Hannah’s wardrobe is outrageously dated and kind of ugly, but that’s part of the movie’s charm.
 The script is clever, funny and touching (it was nominated for an Academy Award for best original screenplay).